UZ9/dotfiles/README.md

 ### Problem

-Notes for a class are stored under my [Obsidian](https://obsidian.md/) Vault, but there are often additional non-note files required.
+Notes for a class are stored in my [Obsidian](https://obsidian.md/) Vault, but there are often additional non-note files required.
 These might be code projects, practice tests, or standalone portable programs.

 An easy solution to this issue is to just have a folder for each class: